CTCycle/BGRemover/README.md

 **Weights file (for the DeepLabV3+ model):** https://drive.google.com/file/d/17QKxSIBFhyJoDps93-sCVHnVV6UWS1sG/view

 ## How to use
 Run the main python file (BGRemover.py) and use the GUI to navigate the various options.
 In the main window, you can select both the source folder where your pictures are located, and the output folder where you want to save your processed images.
 Then, you can use the **Load pictures** button to load all pictures within the selected input folder.
-Eventually, click on **Remove background** ro process your pictures (check the progress bar to monitor current state of the operation).
+Eventually, click on **Remove background** to process your pictures (check the progress bar to monitor current state of the operation).

 ### Requirements
 This application has been developed and tested using the following dependencies (Python 3.10.12):